 For details of when and how to pay fees and charges, please see our Student Finance Guide.

 For students continuing on this programme, fees will increase year on year by no more than RPI + 3% in each academic year of study except where regulated.*

 The University will assess your fee status as part of the application process.
 If you are uncertain about your fee status you may wish to seek advice from UKCISA before applying.

-View scholarship opportunities for this programme on the International Pathways website.
+View scholarship opportunities for this programme on the International Programmes website.